-- A. IFC process: The initial IFC was 198 days (or 28 weeks) late; planned date was 06/10/08; the actual was 22/04/09.
-There is no information presently available to inform culpability for delay.
-Unless there is proof of Infraco breach, it may be a CE under either 65(t) or (u) (but uncertain). - B. INTC's: Delays by Infraco in the submission of Estimates.
-Delay up to 19/03/10 when tie issued clause 80.13 instruction. - C. MUDFA / Utilities: Planned completion 31/10/08.
-Partial completion at Lindsay Road RTW's as at 07 or 18/01/10; further release of areas as at 12/04/10, 03/05/10 and 01/06/10.
-Delay by tie; tie culpability. - D. Other: - Sub-Contractor procurement: No formal sub-contract has been put in place for this section.
+- > Sub-Contractor procurement: No formal sub-contract has been put in place for this section.
 It is also not clear whether any informal (LOI) is in place for road works in this section.
 Delay by Infraco.
 Infraco culpability.
 Effect of this is not clear it could be a hindrance to progress but details not available to establish scope of work under McKean LOI; - > WPP process: Not yet submitted (as advised by MB).
 This could be an obstacle to commencement.
 Delay by Infraco.
 Infraco culpability.
-Unlikely to have significant impact; - > IDR/IDC process: IDC not yet in place. tie restricting Infraco access to this area pending resolution of the Infraco IDC certification process. - FPA Licence: Not in place until 07/01/10.
+Unlikely to have significant impact; - IDR/IDC process: IDC not yet in place. tie restricting Infraco access to this area pending resolution of the Infraco IDC certification process. - FPA Licence: Not in place until 07/01/10.
 Delay arose from failure of SDS (Infraco?) to provide 'Category 2' design calculations.
 This would have been an obstacle to commencement.
 Delay by SDS (possible material breach excusable under 65(u)); but possibly Infraco in failing to manage SDS (no evidence).
-SDS or infraco culpability. - (ii) Delay to Finish: Issue 3 programme shows an increase of circa 50 weeks over timescale in Rev.1 programme (majority of increase understood to be as a result of full-depth construction issue).
+SDS or Infraco culpability. - (ii) Delay to Finish: Issue 3 programme shows an increase of circa 50 weeks over timescale in Rev.1 programme (majority of increase understood to be as a result of full-depth construction issue).
 IM mitigated view of Issue 1 however has slightly shorter duration than Rev.1 programme.
 MB mitigation proposal also has shorter duration than Issue 3 (70 weeks duration i.e. 10 weeks less than Issue 3).
+This mitigation is achieved by re-phasing the works (and is therefore only achievable if this mitigation is accepted / agreed by Infraco).

-Presently, increase in duration not justified.
+Presently, increase in duration not justified by Infraco.

 (i) Refer to section (C) above re MUDFA dates (available from January 2010 - but in limited area ch.0-230).
-Thereafter 12/04/10 is next availability date (for Lindsay Road West).
+Thereafter 23/04/10 is next availability date (for Lindsay Road West).
 See however IDR/IDC comments at D above. tie presently of the opinion that Infraco are not able to commence due to incomplete IDC process.

-(i) 'Significant' issues/events: In our opinion there were four main contributory factors, being (a) the IFC process; (b) the INTC process in respect of INTC's 264, 292 & 473; (c) late completion of MUDFA/utilities; and (d) the late execution of the FP licence.
+(i) 'Significant' issues/events: In our opinion there were four main contributory factors, being (a) the IFC process; (b) the INTC process in respect of INTC's 264 & 473; (c) late completion of MUDFA/utilities; and (d) the late execution of the FP licence.
 Taking those events in chronological order:-